-You will follow the Aston Business School common first year studying a wide range of business subjects.
-This approach gives you a solid foundation in all of the key areas of business and management which is required by all business professionals.
+You will follow the Aston Business School common first year studying a wide range of economics and management related subjects.
+This approach gives you a solid foundation in all of the key areas of business and management.
 The modules are:

 See placement year section or find out more about the Aston placement year.

 This year focuses on the implications of managing the major functions of finance and marketing within the international context, the application of economic theories in understanding international business, analysing policy and carrying out economic research.